AmarCodes-22/need_for_learning/readme.md

 __Explanation__

 The H channel contains the color in the image.
 In OpenCV the minumum and maximum values are 0 and 180 respectively.
 I use the range (25, 45) to get the colors yellow and orange.
 The S channel contains the saturation in the image.
-High saturation means more color and lower saturation is more grayscale.
+High saturation means more distinguished color and lower saturation is more grayscale.
 OpenCV uses the range (0, 255).
 The V channel contains the value, ie the brightness of the pixels.
 This channel can be used to seperate out the white lanes from the surroundings as the white pixels have higher value.
 OpenCV uses the range (0, 255)

 #### LAB